FORLORN -- Ramon Gandia 1/19/2013

 The girl was thinking of her secret boyfriend.
 Michael was 20, and worked as a clerk for

 Bay Hardware & Feed.
-If they went to Alaska, she would be heartbroken.
+If the family moved to Alaska, she would be heartbroken.

 Next day the man booked passage for his family and belongings, along with ample supplies,